shred/commons-suncalc/src/doc/docs/usage.md

 * `elevation(double h)`: Elevation above sea level, in meters.
 Sea level is used by default.
 * `elevationFt(double h)`: Elevation above sea level, in foot.
 Sea level is used by default.
 * `sameLocationAs(LocationParameter<?> l)`: Copies the current location and elevation from any other parameter object.
 Note that subsequent changes to the other object are not adoped.

 !!!
-WARNING
-    The location parameters are not mandatory.
-However [Null Island](https://en.wikipedia.org/wiki/Null_Island) is assumed if they are not given, which is not very useful in most cases.
-Do not forget to set the parameters!

-!!!
 NOTE
     `elevation` cannot be negative.
 If you pass in a negative elevation, it is silently changed to the accepted minimum of 0 meters.
 For this reason, it is safe to pass coordinates from satellite-based navigation systems without range checking.